top of page

 Ava Haggas (b.
 1998) graduated Camberwell College of Arts 2020 in Fine Art Photography.
 Haggas also holds an Art & Design Foundation from City & Guilds of London Art School (2017), has completed a Digital Textile Design Course at Central St Martins (2020) and the Intensive Drawing Term at The Royal Drawing School (2021).
 She lives and works in West London.

-Haggas’ work is held in many private collections in the UK and internationally, and also has a number of pieces in the Nixon collection.
+Haggas’ work is held in private collections in the UK and internationally, and also has a number of pieces in the Nixon collection.

 bottom of page